 Another new feature introduced is the locking feature.
 Not that it is necessary, but a handy feature, in my opinion.
 I remember how I burned countless amounts of coils on my first version of Nord, as clicking five times to power off the device every time I put it in my pocket was too much, so I never did that.
 Of course, I paid with lots of burned coils for not doing that, as the activation button always kept pressing in the pocket.
 Don’t know if safety features were failing or what, but it always burned the coils.
 With Nord 2 that problem was kind of solved.
 Although I still never powered off the device, changes to the button design made sure it doesn’t press leading to the device activation.
 Though in some odd occasions it did, at least it never burned the coil.
 Clicking the fire button three times locks the device, without powering it off.
 Another three clicks unlock it again.
 I am not sure if I’m going to use this new lock feature, but if I wanted to, it is good to know it exists.

 Last Word on the SMOK Nord 4

 Although the coil that comes with the kit is not perfect for MTL vaping, I am still giving Smok Nord 4 vape pod kit 10/10 for performance.
 Getting the right coil will make this kit absolutely perfect.
 It can cater to both cloud chasers and MTL vapers.
-Although it is slightly too big for my liking, you cannot deny that with Nord 4 right from the design to operation, every element speaks of finesse making it by far one of the best vaporizers on the market.
+Although it is slightly larger than the Nord 2, you cannot deny that with Nord 4 right from the design to operation, every element speaks of finesse making it by far one of the best vaporizers on the market.
 And at under £30 – Simply WOW!